liminspace/team-backoffice/README.md

 # team-backoffice
-The recipe of easy installing Gitlab + Gitlab Registry + Redmine + Let's Encrypt using Docker and Docker Compose
+The recipe of easy installing GitLab + GitLab Registry + Redmine + TeamPass + Let's Encrypt using Docker and Docker Compose

 ### Requirements: